Welcome to Hummingbird House in English countryside. It looks like something out of a storybook, doesn’t it?

 Her image would endorse everything from toothpaste to face creams; the costumes and hats she wore for The Merry Widow were emulated everywhere.
 Retiring from the stage in 1911 to marry a handsome and wealthy husband, she enjoyed a brief period of domestic harmony as Mrs Bullough.
 But it wasn’t to last.

-Thanks to Unique Home Stays for sharing this listing with us.
+Thanks to Unique Home Stays for telling me about Hummingbird House.

-For more information about Hummingbird House, visit Unique Home Stays.
+For photos and rental information, visit Unique Home Stays.

 Read about Lily Elsie’s life in Edwardian Beauty and Anything But Merry (Amazon affiliate links).